pittisl/Generative-AI-Tutorial/README.md

 - Why do RNNs work better than MLPs on time-series data?
 - What's the difference between GRU and LSTM?

-Backpropagation (BP) is the base of NN training. --You will not be an AI expert if you don't understand BP--.
+Backpropagation (BP) is the base of NN training. **You will not be an AI expert if you don't understand BP**.
 There are many textbooks and online tutorials teaching BP, but unfortunately, most of them don't present formulas in vectorized/tensorized forms.
 The BP formula of an NN layer is indeed as neat as its forward pass formula.
 This is exactly how BP is implemented and should be implemented.
 To understand BP, please read the following materials:

 - [Neural Networks and Deep Learning](http://ndl.ethernet.edu.et/bitstream/123456789/88552/1/2018_Book_NeuralNetworksAndDeepLearning.pdf) [Chapter 3.2 especially 3.2.6]
 - [meProp: Sparsified Back Propagation for Accelerated Deep Learning with Reduced Overfitting (ICML 2017)](https://arxiv.org/pdf/1706.06197.pdf) [Section 2.1]